-We expect to incur significant expenses in connection with our ongoing activities as we seek to (i) continue clinical development of our 6 millimeter HAV for use in vascular trauma and dialysis AV access and submit biologics license applications for FDA approval, (ii) if marketing approval is obtained, to launch and commercialize our HAVs for dialysis AV access and vascular repair in the U.S. market, including subsequent launches in key international markets, (iii) advance our pipeline in major markets, including PAD Phase III trials and continue preclinical development and advance to planned clinical studies in CABG and biovascular pancreas for diabetes, and (iv) scale out our manufacturing facility as required to satisfy potential demand if our HAVs receive marketing approval.
+We expect to incur significant expenses in connection with our ongoing activities as we seek to (i) continue clinical development of our 6 millimeter HAV for use in dialysis AV access and vascular repair and submit biologics license applications for FDA approval, (ii) if marketing approval is obtained, to launch and commercialize our HAVs for dialysis AV access and vascular repair in the U.S. market, including subsequent launches in key international markets, (iii) advance our pipeline in major markets, including PAD Phase III trials and continue preclinical and clinical development for proof of concept in CABG and biovascular pancreas for diabetes, and (iv) scale out our manufacturing facility to satisfy potential demand if our HAVs receive marketing approval.
 We will need additional funding in connection with these activities.
 Our future funding requirements, both short-term and long-term, will depend on many factors, including:

-- the progress and results of our clinical trials and interpretation of those results by the FDA and other regulatory authorities; - the cost, timing and outcome of regulatory review of our product candidates, particularly for marketing approval of our HAVs in the United States; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our additional product candidates; - the cost and timing of our future commercialization activities, including product manufacturing, marketing and distribution for our HAVs if approved by the FDA, and any other product candidate for which we receive marketing approval in the future; - the amount and timing of revenues, if any, that we receive from commercial sales of any product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the costs of operating as a public company, including hiring additional personnel as well as increased director and officer insurance premiums, audit and legal fees, investor relations fees and expenses for compliance with public company reporting requirements under the Exchange Act and rules implemented by the SEC and Nasdaq.
+- the progress and results of our clinical trials and interpretation of those results by the FDA and other regulatory authorities; - the cost, timing and outcome of regulatory review of our product candidates, particularly for marketing approval of our HAVs in the United States; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our additional product candidates;

+- the cost and timing of our future commercialization activities, including product manufacturing, marketing and distribution for our HAVs if approved by the FDA, and any other product candidate for which we receive marketing approval in the future; - the amount and timing of revenues, if any, that we receive from commercial sales of any product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the costs of operating as a public company, including hiring additional personnel as well as increased director and officer insurance premiums, audit and legal fees, investor relations fees and expenses for compliance with public company reporting requirements under the Exchange Act and rules implemented by the SEC and Nasdaq.

 Until such time, if ever, as we are able to successfully develop and commercialize one or more of our product candidates, we expect to continue financing our operations through the sale of equity, debt, borrowings under credit facilities or through potential collaborations with other companies, other strategic transactions or government or other grants.
 Adequate capital may not be available to us when needed or on acceptable terms.
-We do not currently have any committed external source of funds beyond the Loan Agreement.
+We do not currently have any committed external source of funds beyond the Business Combination and the PIPE Investment, other than the Loan Agreement, subject to the terms thereof.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures.
 Debt financing would also result in fixed payment obligations.
-If we are unable to raise capital, we could be forced to delay, reduce, suspend or cease our research and development programs or any future commercialization efforts, which would have a negative impact on our business, prospects, operating results and financial condition.
+If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, reduce, suspend or cease our research and development programs or any future commercialization efforts, which would have a negative impact on our business, prospects, operating results and financial condition.
+See the section of this prospectus titled "Risk Factors" for additional risks associated with our substantial capital requirements.